Regulatory guide - General obligations of other persons

 We publish this regulatory guide to assist the organisations and entities we regulate.

-Part 7 of the Work Health and Safety Act 2011 (WHS Act), in conjunction with part 2.4 of the Work Health and Safety Regulations 2011 (WHS Regulations), provides for WHS entry permit holders to enter workplaces in certain circumstances.
+Part 7 of the Work Health and Safety Act 2011 (WHS Act), in conjunction with Part 2.4 Work Health and Safety Regulations 2011 (WHS Regulations), enables work health and safety (WHS) entry permit holders to enter workplaces to enquire into a suspected contravention of the WHS Act or to consult and advise workers on a work health and safety matter.

 1. Refusing or delaying entry

-A person must not, without reasonable excuse, refuse or unduly delay entry into a workplace by a WHS entry permit holder who is entitled to enter the workplace.[1]
+A person must not, without reasonable excuse, refuse or unduly delay entry into a workplace by a WHS entry permit holder (EPH) who is entitled to enter the workplace.[1]

 What constitutes a reasonable excuse will depend on all the circumstances of a particular case, but examples could include: